davidderaedt/CC-Extension-Builder-for-Sublime-Text/README.md

 ##Installation

-For now, you have to download the ZIP of this repository, unzip it, and rename the folder to `CCExtensions` (mandatory for now), and then copy the folder to the `Packages` directory (which you can find under `Preferences > Browse Packages`).
+For now, you have to download the ZIP of this repository, unzip it, and then copy the folder to the `Packages` directory (which you can find under `Preferences > Browse Packages`).

 You should now find a new `CC Extensions` menu under the `Tools` menu.